Herry-Xu/Law4all/README.md

-Law4all allows everyone access to credible and unbiased law advice Built with Toshi API and deployed onto th Ethereum network
+Law4all allows everyone access to credible and unbiased law advice.

+Built with Toshi API and deployed onto th Ethereum network.

 See full impact of project below